 After finishing the Economics major, students should be able to:

-- Comprehend the structure, development, and impact of economic institutions.
+- Discuss the structure, development, and impact of economic institutions.

-- Appreciate the ethical concerns that should underlie economic policy: efficiency, fairness, equity, and individual freedom.
+- Evaluate ethical concerns about economic analyses and policy, such as efficiency, fairness, equity, and individual freedom.

-- Possess the mathematical skills needed to understand economic problems.
+- Apply mathematical skills, including calculus, to understand economic problems.

 - Design, solve, and interpret models that describe, explain, and address economic problems.

 - Communicate economic ideas, theories, and evidence effectively in oral and written form.